+Activity participants shall:

+(a) Collect relevant information directly from technology or practice suppliers; or

+(b) Demonstrate that it is not possible to collect relevant information directly from technology or practice suppliers.
+In this case, activity participants:

+(i) May determine the emissions intensity from similar facilities located outside of the baseline geographical reference area, or from peer reviewed studies and papers; and

+(ii) Shall provide proper justification that any such information can reasonably be applied in the baseline geographical reference area

+10.4.1.2 The conservative BAU emissions shall be determined based on the stepwise process below:

-Step 1.
+10.4.1.2.1 Step 1.
 Determine the uncertainty at the lower bound of the uncertainty interval (UCNBAU, CP1,y)

 The 95 per cent confidence interval for uncertainty shall be determined considering uncertainty in all parameters used to calculate BAU emissions during the first crediting period following the guidance from Volume 1, Chapter 3 of the IPCC (2019 Refinement) through the error propagation method or through the Monte Carlo simulation.